Powerstar VO-LITE undergoes laboratory testing for pharmaceutical industry

-As a long-standing market leading brand of voltage optimisation technologies, it is important to us to receive independent reports from the external testing of our solutions.
-It provides us with an opportunity to not only backup the messages we promote regarding the benefits and capabilities of our solutions, but also learn how our technologies continue to perform in an ever-changing energy landscape.
+As a long-standing market leading brand of voltage optimisation and management technologies, it is important to us to receive independent reports from the external testing of our solutions.
+These fit alongside our wealth of real-world proven results highlighted in our case studies section It provides us with an opportunity to not only backup the messages we promote regarding the benefits and capabilities of our solutions, but also learn how our technologies continue to perform in an ever-changing energy landscape.

 Powerstar holds a patent on its design and whilst similar in principle and application to other voltage optimisation systems, the design allows for additional savings to be made through a process called negative power or ‘back EMF‘.